Dog Bite Lawyer in Paterson, NJ | Cherny & Podolsky

 - Free Case Consultation

-Reach out by calling 718-449-5100 or submitting a consultation request online.
+Call 718-449-5100 or submit a consultation request online.
 We take time to understand the full circumstances of the attack, the severity of your injuries, and what the incident has cost you physically and financially.
-By the end of this conversation you will have a clear picture of your legal options under New Jersey law at no charge and with no obligation.
+This conversation costs nothing and comes with no obligation.
+By the end of the call you will have a clear picture of your legal options under New Jersey law.

 - Incident Documentation and Evidence Collection

-We begin building your case immediately by securing all relevant documentation.
+We begin building your case right away by securing all relevant documentation.
 This includes the animal control incident report, medical records and treatment bills, photographs of your injuries taken over time, witness statements, and any available surveillance footage from the area where the attack took place.
-Paterson’s dense residential streets and commercial blocks often have camera coverage that can serve as critical evidence.
+Paterson’s dense residential streets and commercial blocks often have camera coverage that can serve as important evidence.
+Acting quickly after the attack preserves this evidence before it disappears.

 - Identifying Liability and Insurance Coverage

 Dog bite claims in New Jersey are typically filed against the dog owner’s homeowners or renters insurance policy.
-We identify every potentially liable party, confirm available coverage, and assess whether additional claims such as negligence or premises liability strengthen your case.
+We identify every potentially liable party and confirm all available insurance coverage.
+We also assess whether additional claims such as negligence or premises liability apply to your case.
 Many Paterson residents do not realize that landlords can bear responsibility in certain situations involving tenant-owned dogs in shared building spaces.
+We look at every angle to make sure your claim reflects the full scope of what you are owed.

 - Demand Preparation and Negotiation

 Once we have a complete picture of your injuries, treatment costs, and other losses, we prepare a comprehensive demand that captures everything you are entitled to recover.
-We handle all communications with the opposing insurer and protect you from lowball offers or pressure tactics designed to close your claim before you understand its full value.
+We handle all communications with the opposing insurer and protect you from lowball offers or pressure tactics.
+Insurance companies try to close claims quickly and for as little as possible.
+We do not let that happen.

 - Settlement or Litigation

 Most dog bite claims in New Jersey resolve through negotiated settlement.
-When an insurer’s position is unreasonable, we are prepared to file a lawsuit and pursue your case through the Passaic County courts.
-For a broader overview of how our firm handles dog bite cases across New York and New Jersey, visit our Dog Bite Lawyer Brooklyn NY page.
+When an insurer refuses to make a fair offer, we file a lawsuit and pursue your case in Passaic County court.
+You are kept informed at every stage and no major decisions are made without your approval.
+For a broader overview of how our firm handles dog bite cases, visit our Dog Bite Lawyer Brooklyn NY page.

 Ready to speak with a dog bite lawyer in Paterson?